BrianNGitahi/NRI/README.md

 Thomas Kipf*, Ethan Fetaya*, Kuan-Chieh Wang, Max Welling, Richard Zemel.
 https://arxiv.org/abs/1802.04687  (*: equal contribution)

+# Brian's Add-ons:

+The SLEAP data formatting for use with NRI has been documented in the Data Prep and SLEAP Data prep notebooks with some utility functions added to the utils.py file.
+Initial exploration of the SLEAP data is in the Test_notebook and the modified script that trains NRI on SLEAP is Train_SLEAP.py.
+Finally, the beginning of the first principles modelling is in the Bare-Bones notebook.

 ![Neural Relational Inference (NRI)](nri.png)

 **Abstract:** Interacting systems are prevalent in nature, from dynamical systems in physics to complex societal dynamics.
 The interplay of components can give rise to complex behavior, which can often be explained using a simple model of the system's constituent parts.
 In this work, we introduce the neural relational inference (NRI) model: an unsupervised model that learns to infer interactions while simultaneously learning the dynamics purely from observational data.
 Our model takes the form of a variational auto-encoder, in which the latent code represents the underlying interaction graph and the reconstruction is based on graph neural networks.
 In experiments on simulated physical systems, we show that our NRI model can accurately recover ground-truth interactions in an unsupervised manner.
 We further demonstrate that we can find an interpretable structure and predict complex dynamics in real motion capture and sports tracking data.